 Severe allergic reactions can trigger an asthma attack.
 Some people may develop anaphylaxis, which can lead to low blood pressure.
 Anyone experiencing an asthma attack or anaphylaxis after contact with a cat should seek emergency health care.

-Other minor symptoms include fatigue, as well as an ongoing cough from postnasal drip.
+Other minor symptoms include fatigue, as well as an ongoing cough from a postnasal drip.
 Both are usually so minor that they often go unreported as being connected to cat allergies.

 Obviously, the best way to avoid allergic reactions is to avoid cats altogether, but as I established in the beginning, that’s not always an easy thing to do.
 Still, there are a few things you can do to get rid of cat allergies or at least reduce the symptoms.

 Yes, I know.
 Your cat is cuddly, warm, and gives you a peaceful feeling when they purr.
 However, sleeping with them in your bed can wreak havoc on your allergies and may cause breathing problems while you sleep.

 Additionally, it might be a good idea to not let them into your bedroom at all, simply because dander lingers everywhere a cat has been.

-Having a good quality air filter in your home can go a long way in clearing out some of the nasty cat dander.
+Having a good quality air purifier in your home can go a long way in clearing out some of the nasty cat dander.
 Just make sure you change your air filter on a regular basis so you’re always breathing free.
 They even make portable ones, which can come in handy whenever you go to that friend’s house where cats are present.

 Even if you have a mild allergy, vacuuming up after them can release a strong concentration of the cat protein into the air and cause a flare up of your allergies or asthma.
 Getting a vacuum with a built-in HEPA filter can help eliminate that.